-For Release 4.0, the benchmarks have been reviewed.
+The benchmarks were reviewed for Release 4.0 and these changes have been carried over to Release 5.0.
 The changes made to the weighting process include:

 • The household and enumerated person weights are determined at the same time (rather than sequentially as was done in earlier releases).
 This is known as integrated weighting.
 The weights are adjusted to the household benchmarks at the same time as they are adjusted to the enumerated person benchmarks.
-The household weight will be the same as the enumerated weight for each person in the household, resulting in identical estimates where the same concept can be determined from the two files.10
+The household weight will be the same as the enumerated weight for each person in the household, resulting in identical estimates where the same concept can be determined from the two files.

-^{1. &}lt;sup>10 For example, the number of people living in a household with two people.
-This can be derived from the household file by estimating the number of two person households and multiplying by two.
-Alternatively, it can be estimated from the enumerated file by summing the weights of people living in two person households.
+&lt;sup>11 For example, the number of people living in a household with two people can be derived by two methods.
+Firstly, this can be calculated from the household file by estimating the number of two person households and multiplying by two.
+Secondly, it can be estimated from the enumerated file by summing the weights of people living in two person households.